-Kedron SHS staff take an educative approach to discipline, that behaviour can be taught and that mistakes are opportunities for everyone to learn.
-Our Student Code of Conduct provides an overview of the school's local policies on use of mobile phones and other technology, removal of student property and the approach to preventing and addressing incidents of bullying.
-It also details the steps school staff take to educate students about these policies and how students are explicitly taught the expected behaviours.
-Finally, it details the consequences that may apply when students breach the expected standards of behaviour, including the use of suspension or exclusion.
+At Kedron SHS, we view discipline as a learning opportunity.
+We believe that behaviour can be taught and that mistakes are valuable chances for everyone to grow.
+Our Student Code of Conduct provides an overview of the school's policies on the use of mobile phones and technology, the management of student property, and our approach to preventing and addressing bullying.

+The Student Code of Conduct also explains how staff educate students about these policies and explicitly teach the behaviours we expect.
+When students breach these expectations, the Student Code of Conduct outlines the steps we take, including possible consequences such as suspension or exclusion.